azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 ## Implementing the Aggregate Root Model

 In Apple's documentation they have used different names for their model.
 This includes Model, FoodTruckModel, FrutaModel etc. I believe the model name should be based on the bounded context.
-For an e-commerce app your aggregate model might be Catalog, Payment, Shipping, Inventory etc.
+For an e-commerce app your aggregate model might be Catalog, Payment, Shipping, Inventory etc. Each aggregate model will allow you to access the entities controlled by the root.

 For the sake of simplicity, I am calling my model "Model".
 The basic implementation is shown below: